ClementNerma/Rave/docs/books/specs.md

-# The Book of Concepts
+# The Specifications Book

 ## Foreword

-Welcome to the SilverNight's _Book of Concepts_.
+Welcome to the SilverNight's _Specifications Book_.
 This book aims to provide a detailed view of how the language works, as well as the tools coming with it, and act as a specification document.
 This document presents many technical aspects and is NOT designed to be a tutorial.

 If you are looking for a tutorial or for the detailed functioning of the language, you should read [The Hybrid Book](https://silvernight.netlify.com/docs/book/hybrid.html) instead.